 Maintenance of Marine Publications

-A VTS authority should ensure that arrangements are in place for maintaining, updating and disseminating nautical and associated publications (paper and electronic).
+A VTS provider should ensure that arrangements are in place for maintaining, updating and disseminating nautical and associated publications (paper and electronic).

 Emergency Procedures

-A VTS authority should have documented contingency plans to ensure the safety of VTS personnel and for the continuity of operations in the event of an emergency.
+A VTS provider should have documented contingency plans to ensure the safety of VTS personnel and for the continuity of operations in the event of an emergency.
 The authority should have plans to address events such:

-System Failure:
+System and equipment Failure:

 Loss of external communications;